Ludwig Grillich

 Ludwig Grillich (1855 – 21 May 1926) was an Austrian professional portrait photographer during the heyday of the Vienna pre-War period of the nineteenth century and had studios there and in Franzensbad.
-Some notables who appeared before his lens were Johann Strauss II, Johannes Brahms and Sigmund Freud.
+Some notables who appeared before his lens were Anton Bruckner, Johann Strauss II, Johannes Brahms and Sigmund Freud.
 He was also responsible for a series of postcards depicting famous buildings in Vienna.